-Kiefer came into the shelter on 10/1/2015 as a tiny puppy, and he is expected to be a medium-sized dog when full-grown (26 lbs. at most recent weighing).
+Kiefer came into the shelter on 10/1/2015 as a tiny puppy, and he is now 45 lbs. and full-grown.
 He is very lab-like in his behavior.
-He is loving, affectionate and playful.
+He is loyal, loving, affectionate and playful.
 Kiefer thinks he's a lap dog...
+His fosters have been so wonderful and have crate trained him and worked hard on basic obedience training.
+He loves going on walks and will trot alongside a bicycle also.
 He is very curious about everything.
 Kiefer has the most adorable big floppy ears.
 He is a real gem!
 Kiefer also plays very well with other dogs!

 From Kiefer's foster mom, Linda:

-Act quickly to adopt Kiefer--in foster.
+Act quickly to adopt Kiefer-- foster2adopt.
 Pets at this Shelter may be held for only a short time.